 JetBlue and Thales are long-time partners.
 In 2014, JetBlue sold its Melbourne, Florida-based LiveTV subsidiary to the French multinational corporation, after having flown the seatback television system since the carrier’s inception in 2000.
 JetBlue later selected a seatback streaming TV product from Thales to replace its legacy LiveTV systems as part of a broader retrofit of its Airbus A320 family of aircraft.
 But it ultimately ditched that idea and instead adopted a customized version of the more established AVANT system for the A320 family.
 The new cabin experience, which features Collins Aerospace’s Meridian seats with 10.1″ AVANT screens, entered service in March, garnering much praise from passengers.

-After learning of Thales’ IFE win on JetBlue’s forthcoming A220s at the APEX EXPO in Los Angeles, Runway Girl Network reached out to firm to understand how it sees the embedded IFE market evolving, and asked if it believes that carriers which eschewed such solutions in the past might have a rethink?
+After learning of Thales’ IFE win on JetBlue’s forthcoming A220s at the APEX EXPO in Los Angeles, Runway Girl Network reached out to the firm to understand how it sees the embedded IFE market evolving, and asked if it believes that carriers which eschewed such solutions in the past might have a rethink?

 “Thales believes that seatback IFE is a clear benefit to passenger comfort and enjoyment as it helps enhance the travel experience.
 Today’s modern IFE systems also bring new levels of personalization to passengers which can be a significant benefit and is a way for carriers to enhance how they engage with their passengers throughout the travel journey,” says a Thales spokesman.

 “Personalization and monetization through connected IFE systems should make carriers think twice when it comes to selecting seatback IFE as the opportunity to connect with passengers and drive brand loyalty creates differentiation.
 Across the global fleet, IFE on short-haul, single-aisle aircraft remains a hotly debated topic with long-haul aircraft still dominating.”